OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 **Building a Python Component**

-At the highest level, a component is simply something that takes a set of inputs and operates on them, producing a set of outputs.
+A component is simply something that takes a set of inputs and operates on them to produce a set of outputs.
 In the OpenMDAO architecture, a class called :term:`Component` provides this behavior.
 Any component has inputs and outputs and has a function that executes the component, which operates on the inputs to produce the outputs.
 To create a new component, a new class is created that inherits from the base class Component.
 A very simple component is shown here: